lancedb/lance/cpp/README.md

 The code style is enforced via [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html).
 Please make sure `clang-format` has been set up appropriately in the IDE.

+## Build

-The code is developed on `macOS 12+` and recent Linux (`Ubuntu 22.04`).
-Feel free to file bugs or contribute if you encounter issues with other Linux flavors.
+The code is developed on `macOS 12+` and a recent Linux (`Ubuntu 22.04`).
+Please file bugs or contribute fixes if you encounter issues with other Linux flavors.

-The C++ codebase is on C++20, so a recent compiler is expected, the toolchain that is tested:
+A recent C++ compiler that supports C++20 is needed.
+The toolchain that has been tested is:

 * AppleClang >= 13.1.6
 * GCC >= 11.2